ZachUCSD/CSE-150A-Group-Project/README.md

 ## Conclusions
 Our current CustomerPurchaseAgent works very poorly and does not accomplish the goals we want it to.
-In order to improve this model, we would like to optimize the code further as well as find additional datasets that would give us the information we need to take in a customerID and provide more specific item-based purchase recommendations (see some comments from the *Evaluate your model* section above).
+In order to improve this model, we would like to optimize the code further as well as find additional datasets that would give us the information we need to take in a customerID and provide more specific item-based purchase recommendations (see some comments from the ['Evaluate your model' section](#evaluate-your-model) section above).
 We are thinking to use either the descriptions of items or find a dataset that has better labels for item types for the recommendation system.
-We are also thinking about changing the type of HMM that we have been relying on since our Gaussian HMM assumes the observations are each normally distributed within each hidden state, which may not necessarily be the case (see comments in *Technical Overview of Gaussian HMM* section).
+We are also thinking about changing the type of HMM that we have been relying on since our Gaussian HMM assumes the observations are each normally distributed within each hidden state, which may not necessarily be the case (see comments in the ['Technical Overview of Gaussian HMM' section](#technical-overview-of-gaussian-hmm)).
 Moreover, since we figured our covariance matrix would be "full", this model is quite computationally intensive.